osule/e2e-ci-tests/README.md

 - build-and-push-image-job

-    This builds image from the directives in [Dockerfile](./Dockerfile) and pushes it to Github Container Registry.
+    This builds image from the directives in [Dockerfile](./Dockerfile) and pushes it to Google Artifact Registry.

-    The image name is `ghcr.io/<github-repository-owner>/headless-browsers-node-14:latest`.
+    The image name is `<Your Repository URL>/e2e-test:latest`.

-    > You  must enable [improved container support](https://docs.github.com/en/packages/working-with-a-github-packages-registry/enabling-improved-container-support-with-the-container-registry) for your Github account in order to push images to `ghcr.io`
+    Refer to [Step 6 in  the documentation on setting up repository in Artifact Registry](./SETUP-REPOSITORY.md) on where to find your Repository URL.

 - test-job